-When he decided to go back to school, I happily took on extra hours.
-He finished with honors, but he’s been dicking around for over a year working for chump change while he finishes his dissertation.
-To make matters worse, I went on disability after an accident at work, and our finances are in spiral.
+Q: When my partner decided to go back to school, I happily took on extra hours for years.
+He graduated, and now he’s dicking around without looking for a real job.
+To make matters worse, our finances are in a spiral.

-He says he’s looking for a better job, but throws a fit if I bring it up.
+He says he’s looking, but he throws a fit if I bring it up.
 He threatens to move out, and I’m afraid of losing my investment in him and us.
 I was proud when he went back to school, but now I hold it against him.

-It’s exhausting to be the doormat.
-You’ve both gotten used to the arrangement, and while you feel the short end of the stick, he is quite comfortable with the long end.
+You feel the short end of the stick, and he may be too comfortable with the long end.

-My wife is irresponsible.
-She says she’ll pick up milk, then forgets.
-She says she’ll mail something, and it sits in her backseat for a week.
-She says she’ll be home at 7 p.m., then rolls in at midnight.
+My husband is unreliable.
+He says he’ll pick up milk, then forgets.
+He says he’ll mail something, and it sits in his backseat for a week.

-When I ask, she unloads about her schedule.
+When I ask, he unloads about his schedule.
 I’m busy too, but when I say I’m going to do something, I do it.
-I expect the same.

 Dear Yet Again:

-Everyone is busier than everyone else, aren’t they?
-“I’m busy” means “your thing isn’t a priority,” and used as an excuse to get out of a commitment.
-It’s disregard for others, plain and simple.
+“I’m busy” means “Your thing isn’t a priority,” and it is used as an easy excuse to get out of conversations and commitments.

-I don’t have enough information to say which of these fits your wife, but the upshot for you is the same: disappointment.
-If she’s worth it, sit her down and show her the pattern.
-Put it on her to fix it, and don’t rely on her anymore until she does.
+I don’t have enough information to say which of these scenarios fits your husband, but the upshot for you is the same: disappointment.

-The Q is intended for entertainment purposes and not as professional counseling.
-Send your burning Qs email@example.com.
+The Q is intended for entertainment, not counseling.
+Send your burning Qs to [email protected].

 Illustration by Brad Gibson